Demystifying the Press Release Format (+ Free Template)

 When you’re ready to distribute your press release, use our #1 recommended press release distribution service for small businesses: EIN Presswire, starting under $100.

-For a formal press release format, use one-inch margins around the entire document (e.g., 1-inch top, bottom, left, and right margins).
+For a formal press release layout, use 1-inch margins around the entire document (e.g., 1-inch top, bottom, left, and right margins).
 Set your body paragraphs to single space and use an easy-to-read standard business font like Arial or Times New Roman.
+If you downloaded the press release template above, your press release will already be set up with industry-standard formatting.

 2. Logo

-Brand awareness is often a top (if not the primary) purpose for issuing different types of press releases.
-To boost the brand awareness impact of your press release, your company logo should be prominently displayed at the top of your press release, centered in the heading.
+Increasing your brand presence is often a top (if not the primary) purpose for issuing different types of press releases.
+To boost your press release’s brand impact, place your company logo at the very top of your document, centered in the heading where it’s prominent.

 When sending your press release via email, be sure to attach a web-friendly version of your logo so journalists can include it in their stories.
 That way, journalists don’t have to try to extract a copy of your logo from the press release.
 Alternatively, you can include a link to all of the multimedia assets featured in your story at the end of your press release, following the boilerplate.